 My Tips For Making The Best Salsa

-Let’s quickly walk through my best tips for making the absolute best bowl of pico de gallo:
+Let’s quickly walk through my best tips for making the absolute best bowl of pico de gallo salsa:

 Use high-quality tomatoes.
-A ripe, red tomato is best for pico de gallo.
+A ripe, red tomato is best.
 It should be aromatic and smell like a tomato.
 I know that seems like a silly sentence, but far too often I see tomatoes sold in the store that just don’t smell like anything!
 In the summer months, when tomatoes are abundant, look for vine ripened or heirloom tomatoes.
 In winter, when good quality tomatoes are tougher to find, plum tomatoes or cherry tomatoes are the better choice.

 Don’t skimp on the onions and cilantro.
 We add a good amount of onion and cilantro to our salsa.
 You should be able to see them and taste them — especially the cilantro.